corda/corda/experimental/src/main/kotlin/net/corda/contracts/universal/README.md

 This is a demonstration of how to build a universal contract or higher order contracts on top of Corda.
 Think of the universal contract as a generalized Ricardian contract where a meta language is used as contract parameter making it possible for a single smart contract type to span a very large family of contracts.

-This experimental module is maintained by Sofus Mortensen of Nordea Bank.
+This experimental module is maintained by Sofus Mortensen (sofus.mortensen@nordea.com) of Nordea.

 ## Overview

 ### Motivation and Layers of smart contracts
 Currently, in Corda, when discussing smart contracts we have two levels of contracts.
 At the lowest layer we have the _Corda smart contracts_ represented by JVM bytecode.
 At the highest level we have Ricardian contract like the _Smart Contract Templates_ where a contract is created by picking an existing template and filling in the required parameters.
 The latter kind are suitable for non-developer end users.

 At the highest level in order to support a new kind of contract, a novel new contract type might be required to be developed at the lowest level.
 Currently a lot of work is needed to write a smart contract at this level, which obviously takes time to write but more importantly takes considerable time to review and verify (which contract participant should do).
 There is a significant operation risk associated with contract types.
 Having re-usable components will arguably reduce development time and associated risk.

 What is proposed here is an intermediate layer in between by creating a highly customizable smart contract covering a large family of OTC contracts by having a simple yet expressive representation of contract semantics in the contract state.
 The objectives are: